PedalPi/Android-Controller/Readme.md

 ### After initialization

-The application can be request thinks, like:
+The connected device can be request thinks, like:

  * The current pedalboard number
 ```